h-thurow/Simple-JNDI/README.md

 ctxt.lookup("application1/users/enabled");
 </pre>
 <p>
-This is what org.osjava.sj.delimiter is for.
+This is what <code>org.osjava.sj.delimiter</code> is for.
 If not specified, then a '.' is chosen.
 To use "/" as separator in lookup pathes set
 </p>
 <pre>
 org.osjava.sj.delimiter=/
 </pre>
 <p>
 Note that you can not mix up different separators in property names and lookup pathes.
-When setting "org.osjava.sj.delimiter=/" and using namespaced property names you can not declare "a.b.c=123".
-You have to declare "a/b/c=123".
+When setting <code>org.osjava.sj.delimiter = /</code> and using namespaced property names you can not declare <code>a.b.c = 123</code>.
+You have to declare <code>a/b/c = 123</code>.
 See also <a href=https://github.com/h-thurow/Simple-JNDI/issues/1>ENC problem</a>.
 <p>
 See also <a href=https://github.com/h-thurow/Simple-JNDI/wiki/Use-slash-separated-lookup-pathes-with-dot-separated-property-names-(New-in-0.14.0)>Use slash separated lookup pathes with dot separated property names (New in 0.14.0)</a>
 </p>